 The latest season of RARR product is now in a Portland Self Storage warehouse downtown.
 Some of it is in their walk-in closet at home.
 Orders sit bagged on the kitchen counter.
 They give them one last QC (quality control) inspection for loose threads before dropping them in the lobby where the doorman passes them on to UPSPS.

 "There's always percentage of error expected from suppliers— it's our job to make sure that all of our customers get a perfect product," says Chris.

 As well as farming out the marketing (staying sharp on Instagram takes up a lot of time, but it's essential for bringing people to the website to make purchases) they would also like to outsource fulfillment to a place he found downtown.

 For that though, "The timing is not right yet."

 He works as a bar back at the Deschutes Brewpub in the Pearl.
 She works for Hello Fresh, a company that delivers meal kits, and loves it.
 When do they work on RARR?
 "All the other hours," they say together.

 They want to keep control right now to grow the brand.
-That means selling at events such as the Portland Night Market and the Athletic & Outdoor Young Professionals holiday party.
+That means selling at events such as 5k races, CrossFit competitions and the Portland Night Market.

 China has changed rapidly from the land of knock offs and neo-Victorian sweatshops of a decade ago.